-Services in the home health care (28.7%) and physician (14.3%) sectors had the largest and smallest cumulative increases in Medicare payment rates, respectively, from 2015 to 2024, trends that are expected to continue in 2025.
+Services in the home health care (28.7 percent) and physician (14.3 percent) sectors had the largest and smallest cumulative increases in Medicare payment rates, respectively, from 2015 to 2024, trends that are expected to continue in 2025.

-However, spending per enrollee during the period was very flat.
+However, per capita spending remained flat during the period.